galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 ## Data upload

 The datasets required for this tutorial contain 9 features of breast cancer which include the thickness of clump, cell-size, cell-shape and so on ([more information](https://github.com/EpistasisLab/penn-ml-benchmarks/tree/master/datasets/classification/breast-w)).
 In addition to these features, the training dataset contains one more column as `target`.
 It has a binary value (0 or 1) for each row. `0` indicates no breast cancer and `1` indicates breast cancer.
 The test dataset does not contain the `target` column.
-The third dataset contains the all the samples from test dataset but also the `target` column which would be needed to create plot showing comparison between actual and predicted targets.
+The third dataset contains all the samples from test dataset but also the `target` column which would be needed to create a plot showing the comparison between actual and predicted targets.
+Using the dataset `breast-w_train.tsv`, a classifier is trained which learns features from the data and maps them to the targets.
+The test dataset `breast-w_test.tsv` is used do the predictions based on the model learned during training.
+Another dataset `breast-w_targets.tsv` is same as the test dataset with a target column which contains the true targets of the test data.
+With the predicted and true targets, the learned model is evaluated e.g. how good are the predictions.
+To visualise these predictions, a plotting tool is used.

 > ### {% icon hands_on %} Hands-on: Data upload